 - Provide statistics and reports from email campaigns and individual emails to determine success.

 What are the differences between CRM and Marketing Automation Systems?

 One of the most significant distinctions between various software kinds is who they are designed for.
 CRM technology is commonly focused on sales, whereas marketing automation software is primarily centred on marketing.

 The execution of campaigns is another difference between CRM and marketing automation systems.
 The heart of marketing automation would be campaign management.
-Everything else is then managed through the integrated CRM platform.
-This includes activity monitoring, lead scoring and form data.
+You can then manage everything else through the integrated CRM platform.
+This includes activity monitoring, lead scoring, and form data.

 The key feature of CRM, on the other hand, is opportunity management.
-CRM’s fundamental features of moving prospects to opportunities as well as monitoring the opportunities are not included in marketing automation tools.
+Marketing automation tools do not include CRM’s fundamental features of moving prospects to opportunities and monitoring the opportunities.
 If a platform has both these core features, such a platform is a CRM and Marketing Automation system combination.

 Here is a quick comparison between these two systems: